rivas-lab/waveform_disease/README.md

 2. **Wavelet Decomposition**
    - Use the script `ecg_energy.py` (utilizing the PyWavelets library) to decompose ECG signals per lead using the Daubechies 6 (db6) wavelet at level 6.
    - Calculate energy features by summing the squares of coefficients per lead, per individual.
    - The resulting dataset: 72,716 rows × 85 columns.
-After mapping IDs to match the `master.phe` UK Biobank file and removing duplicates, we get our phenotype file wavelet_dedup_new.phe: 66,775 rows × 86 columns.
+After mapping IDs to match the `master.phe` UK Biobank file and removing duplicates and keeping white british, we get our phenotype file wavelet_dedup_new.phe: 47,052 rows × 86 columns.

 3. **GWAS Analysis**
    - For each energy feature phenotype, perform Genome-Wide Association Studies (GWAS) using PLINK2.